peterhinch/micropython-epaper/README.md

 readily be extended by the user.
 This document includes instructions for converting system fonts to a form usable by the driver (using free - as in beer - software).
 Such fonts may be edited prior to conversion.
 If anyone can point me to an open source pure Python solution - command line would be fine - I would gladly evaluate it.
-My own attempts at writing one have not been entirely successful.
+My own attempts at writing one were not entirely successful.

 It also supports the display of XBM format graphics files, including the full screen sample images from Embedded Artists.